-- Sam's will no longer accept the Wal-Mart Community Card - Sam's Club accepts Visa-business check only. - All orders must be placed online by the AF clerk for Club Pickup. - Have Request a Purchase Order to Sam's Club-Edmond. - List item number, quantity & price per item or print off a cart and forward to AF Clerk to order.
-Include the date you would like to pick up your order. - AF will place the order and cut a check for the amount of the order. - You will be notified when Call or email the Activity Fund clerk to reserve the Sam's card & VISA check will be ready to pick up. - Sam's will pull the order and you will have 48 hours to pick it up. - Original invoice/receipt must be turned in when returning Sam's card.
+- Sam's Club accepts Visa. - Request a Purchase Order to Sam's Club-Edmond. - Call or email the Activity Fund clerk to reserve the Sam's card & VISA. - Sam's will pull the order and you will have 48 hours to pick it up if ordered online. - Original invoice/receipt must be turned in when returning Sam's card.